-Or, a Bachelor of Science (B.S.)
+Finally, a Bachelor of Science (B.S.)
 Chemistry degree program of study is available, designed for maximum flexibility to meet a broad array of students' interests or needs.
 Students often pursue minors or double majors using this degree program.

 Student Learning Outcomes: A hallmark of the program is the pursuit and dissemination of national-caliber undergraduate research.
 The research-centered, engaged-learning experience provides students with nationally recognized professional certification designed to prepare students for industrial and graduate opportunities in fields such as medical and pharmaceutical research, biotechnology, environmental engineering, education, forensics, patent law, energy production, polymers, business, chemicals, bioengineering, materials, chemical engineering, health sciences, cosmetics, ceramics, national defense, foods and flavors, and biomedical research.
 Chemists represent the nation's largest group of industrial scientists.